wuer5/OMGSR/README.md

 ```

 ## :rocket: Quick Inference
-**Note:** *The lora weights in the paper below were trained using OC-LPIPS.
-In this repo, we recommend using OC-EA-DISTS for training.
+**Note:** *The lora weights in the paper below were trained using OC-LPIPS loss.
+We recommend using OC-EA-DISTS loss for training.
 We will release weights trained with the OC-EA-DISTS loss soon, but you can still try the current version!*
 <h3>1.
 Download the pre-trained models from huggingface</h3>

 - Download <a href="https://huggingface.co/stabilityai/sd-turbo">SD-Turbo</a> for OMGSR-S.